Jägerbomb

 A Jägerbomb (/ˈjeɪɡərˌbɒm/) is a bomb mixed drink made by dropping a shot of Jägermeister into an energy drink, typically Red Bull.

 A Jägerbomb is typically served with a can of Red Bull or a similar style energy drink, poured into a pint glass and accompanied by Jägermeister in a shot glass.
 The glass of Jägermeister is dropped into the Red Bull by the bartender or the customer.
 The drink is said to have been invented around 1997, possibly in Northern California.
+Early versions included dropping the shot into a beer.